 We’ve all experienced that these days.
 You start your workday, try to handle all your Slack messages, emails and in the meantime, you have 2 or 3 meetings.
-Once you get some time for yourself, someone asks you for an urgent 1-1 call and after that, you realise you have to write an update email to your stakeholders.
+Once you get some time for yourself, someone asks you for an urgent 1-1 call, and after that, you realize you have to write an update email to your stakeholders.
 When your workday is done, you can’t believe that you haven’t checked off anything from your to-do list yet.
-It’s not that you’ve been completely unproductive, communication is important after all, but when it takes your whole day, something’s probably not right.
+It’s not that you’ve been completely unproductive.
+Communication is important after all, but when it takes your complete day, something’s probably not right.
 Here are some rules that might help.

 Handle asynchronous communication in large batches

 Many people subconsciously think that the world will end if they don’t answer everything ASAP.
-The truth is, hyper-communication is addictive, it provides instant gratification.
+Hyper-communication is addictive, it provides instant gratification.
 Someone asks you a question on Slack, you answer that immediately and yay, you were helpful!
 But even though it might take you a few seconds to answer a message, there’s context switching cost.
 You can’t produce meaningful value if you are distracted every few minutes.
 One of the best ways to avoid distractions is to mute your asynchronous communication channels and answer them in batches, for example, every hour.
-The whole team should also be aware that they shouldn’t expect others to answer within 15 minutes for every message, as well as the reason why.
-You should, however, still have communication channels designed for instant answers in case of real emergencies.
+The team should also know they shouldn’t expect others to answer within 15 minutes for every message, as well as the reason.
+You should, however, still have communication channels designed for instant answers in case of actual emergencies.

 Ask yourself often, “does it really require a meeting/call?”

-Meetings and calls create incredible opportunities – you gather all those skilled people in one place and you can brainstorm solutions, help each other and solve complex problems.
+Meetings and calls create incredible opportunities.
+You gather all those skilled people in one place and you can brainstorm solutions, help each other and solve complex problems.
 However, they are often misused.
-Have you ever participated in a meeting, when mostly one or two people talked for most of the time, and you left with a thought “this could have been an email”?
-Isn’t it fascinating that we all tend to complain about such meetings, but they still happen?
+Have you ever took part in a meeting, when mostly one or two people talked for most of the time, and you left with a thought “this could have been an email”?
+Isn’t it fascinating that we all complain about such meetings, but they still happen?
 That’s because we often don’t notice the fact that even though we hate these meetings, we sometimes organise them ourselves.
 It’s hard to notice because every meeting seems fascinating and productive when you are the one talking all the time, isn’t it?
-Believe me, every organizer believes that their meeting is important and crucial.
-This is why it’s important to stop for a moment, check your calendar, audit your meeting agendas, and think “if I replaced it with an email, would something really change”?
-Also, ask your teammates regularly, if they believe that the meeting was valuable.
-In short, sometimes an email, a note, or a message is enough, we all know it, yet we all believe that our meetings are different and always important.
+Believe me, every organizer believes that their meeting is important.
+So it’s important to stop for a moment, check your calendar, audit your meeting agendas, and think “if I replaced it with an email, would something really change”?
+Also, ask your teammates regularly if they believe that the meeting was valuable.
+In short, sometimes an email, a note, or a message is enough.
+We all know it, yet we all believe that our meetings are different and always important.

-Rule of thumb – don’t set a meeting if it’s to convey information (assuming it’s not crucial/personal information, you don’t want to fire people via text message after all).
+Rule of thumb – don’t set a meeting if it’s to convey information.
+That is assuming it’s not crucial/personal information, as you don’t want to fire people via text message after all.

 Have you ever received 20 notifications within 15s, just to check that all of them are from one person?
-It’s often the case that we are so eager to ask / message something, that we start writing it before we fully finish the thought.
-What’s worse, we sometimes tend to click “Enter” every now and then while we are not done yet.
+It’s often the case that we are so eager to ask / message something that we write it before we fully finish the thought.
+What’s worse, we sometimes hit “Enter” now and then while we are not done yet.
 Not only does your recipient have to struggle to understand the clue of your messages, but they also need to read twice as much text, simply because you didn’t think before sending a message.
 Compare these two messages.

 And yes, the example may appear to be a drastic, but definitely not an unrealistic one!
 The idea here is simple – just think twice before sending the message, and try not to press “Enter” before you are done.